 Magazines and Newspapers

-Fiona has been quoted and referenced in dozens (perhaps hundreds) of magazines and newspapers, including:
+Fiona has been quoted in dozens (perhaps hundreds) of magazines and newspapers, including:

 - Haunted Times magazine: Fear the Darkness of Falstaff’s Experience (Fall 2008).